-VOC, which stand for Volatile Organic Compounds, are a chemicals that are released into the air as gasses from solids and liquids.
-Some of these VOC’s have long term and short term health effects according to the EPA.
+Volatile Organic Compounds, VOC's, are a chemicals that are released into the air as gasses from solids and liquids.
+Some of these VOC’s have both short and long term health effects according to the EPA.
 One major source for these VOC’s comes from polyurethane foams, which are found in several locations in the home.
 This includes, under your carpet, in your insulation, in your shoes, in your couch, and in your mattress.

-A large source of the problem in bedrooms, is the ventilation.
-The off-gassed materials can stays inside and is breathed in over the course of several months to years, causing lasting effects.
-VOCS in bedroom furniture has been found to be in the glues and paints of bed frames and sofa beds, in pesticides in cotton that is not organic, and in many products used in furnishings.
-According to the EPA, research has shown VOCS effect eye, nose, and throat irritation, leading to headaches, loss of coordination, nausea, damage to the liver, kidney, and central nervous system.
-With large doses of poisons from VOCs and long term ingestion of the toxins, the worse the reaction, with such problems as; eye problems, dizziness, visual problems, and so on.
+A large part of the VOC problem is that these out-gassed chemicals seep out of your furniture, but then become trapped in other pieces of furniture such as your carpet or drapes.
+As you move around in your room or open the drapes these chemicals become airborne again.
+The off-gassed materials can remain inside and be breathed in over the course of several months to years, causing lasting effects.
+The VOC's in bedroom furniture can been found to be in the glues and paints of bed frames and sofa beds, in pesticides in cotton that is not organic, and in many products used in furnishings.
+According to the EPA, research has shown VOC's can cause eye, nose, and throat irritation, headaches, loss of coordination, nausea, damage to the liver, kidney, and central nervous system.

 CertiPUR-US certified foams are: